zongcai66/G10_currency_risk_for_Swiss_residents/README.md

 ## **Interactive app**

-To enhance the accessibility of our main findings  and offer additional robustness tests, we have included a Jupyter notebook featuring interactive plots, saved under *notebooks/interactive_app.ipynb*.
+To enhance the accessibility of our main findings  and offer additional robustness tests, we have included a Jupyter notebook featuring interactive plots, saved under **notebooks/interactive_app.ipynb**.
 Users can explore these plots without executing any code by clicking on the 'Open in Colab' button.
 However, to access real-time data or adjust the backtesting horizon, users need to connect to a Google account and run the Jupyter notebook within Google Colab.

 ## **Reproducibility**

 To fully reproduce our findings (including the paper, presentation, and interactive app), we have dockerized the entire project.
-For detailed instructions on reproducing the results and setting up the environment, please refer to the *Project_Docker_Guide.md* file located in the main GitHub repository.
+For detailed instructions on reproducing our results and setting up the environment, please refer to the **Project_Docker_Guide.md** file located in the main GitHub repository.

 In the main GitHub repository, you will find the following content: